 Born in December 1958, Frank grew up in the western part of Germany close to Düsseldorf.
 His fascination with oceans and marine life grew while watching Jacques Cousteau’s TV series “The Undersea World of Jacques Cousteau” together with his Grandmother.
 As their family lived far away from any sea, his Grandma saw the ocean only once in the late years of her life.
 Young Frank decided that one day he would explore the underwater world and show his family photos from below the surface.

-After years of working in the military aviation, where he increased his skills of the English language, Frank married in his mid-twenties.
+After years of working in military aviation, where he increased his skills in the English language, Frank married in his mid-twenties.
 His wife Ursula soon shared his passion for the underwater world and since then is featured as an underwater model in many of his images.

-His first article was published in 1983, that eventually turned out to be the starting point for Frank’s career as a travel journalist.
-His articles have been published in many countries, including Italy, Spain, England, Norway, Denmark, the Netherlands, Austria, Switzerland, Russia, Turkey and Croatia.
+His first article was published in 1983, which eventually turned out to be the starting point for Frank’s career as a travel journalist.
+His articles have been published in many countries, including Italy, Spain, England, Norway, Denmark, the Netherlands, Austria, Switzerland, Russia, Turkey, and Croatia.